 - Specific activities

-- Around Day 3 and 12 COVID tests.
-Any positive results lead to a move to quarantine facility.
+- Around day 3 and day 12, the returnee will be tested for COVID-19.
+Any positive results lead to a move to a quarantine facility.

 - Day 12 departure planning to ensure that (subject to a negative test) the returnee has a plan.